OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:14

-> “Their mouths are full of cursing and bitterness.”
+> “Their mouths are filled with curses and bitterness.”

 ## Romans 3:15

-> “Their feet are swift to shed blood;
+> “Their feet are quick to spill blood;

 ## Romans 3:16